telerik/fiddler-everywhere-docs/inspect-traffic/compare-traffic.md

 With Fiddler Everywhere, you can compare previously saved sessions from the save **Sessions** tree.

-1. Select a saved entry from the save **Sessions** tree that you want to compare.
+1. Select a saved entry from the save **Sessions** tree you want to compare.

 1. Select the **Compare** option from the context menu.